jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 in the Las Vegas area.
 First, I will build some intuition about patterns of use by time of day by visualizing my smart-meter outputs (provided by
 NVEnergy's website) on a handful of days across different seasons.
 I will then step back and look at total consumption across an entire year.
 <!--more-->
+This post is also intended to help drive a bit of intuition about the numbers of electricity consumption for a home.

 ## A Sampling of Few Days' Data